Cycling the Danube River Path — Planning Guide

 - Decathlon Forclaz MT500 waterproof jacket — €90, packs small, genuinely waterproof, has survived Austrian summer storms that would have defeated more expensive options

-Lights are worth mentioning separately.
-If you’re camping wild or arriving late to towns, a dynamo hub lighting system is worth fitting.
-The SP Dynamo PD-8X on a built wheel runs around €120 fitted, and the resulting always-on lighting with no battery anxiety is one of those quality-of-life upgrades that sounds minor until you’re rolling into Esztergom at 8:30pm having misjudged your day.
+Lights deserve a separate mention.
+If you’re camping wild or arriving late to towns, a dynamo hub lighting system might be the best option, as longer touring days require reliable illumination without the battery management headache.
+That is because running out of charge on a forest path outside Esztergom at 8:30pm — having misjudged your day — is a specific and avoidable misery.
+The SP Dynamo PD-8X on a built wheel runs around €120 fitted.
+Always-on lighting with no battery anxiety is one of those quality-of-life upgrades that sounds minor until you actually need it.

 The Danube route is, ultimately, one of the most forgiving multi-day cycling experiences in Europe.
-It is flat.
-It is well-serviced.
+Flat.
+Well-serviced.
 The scenery earns its reputation.
 And doing it independently — sleeping when and where you choose, eating at the guesthouse that looks right rather than the one a tour operator has contracted — is a fundamentally different experience than being shepherded along in a group.
 Worth every hour of planning it takes to get there.

 Stay in the loop